Defining Technological Development in the Context of AI

 What then, is an advanced example of such factory-based machine vision technology?

 The CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) test is a clear demonstration that a human’s visual perception dwarfs that of a machine.
-Pictured: Google’s image-based CAPTCHA test.
+Pictured: an example of Google’s image-based CAPTCHA test.
 Image Credit: Google.

 What Artificial Intelligence Can Do at an Advanced Level